 Not to be confused with regular old google, google scholar (scholar.google.com) provides access to the best journal articles online.

 Google Scholar makes it easier than ever to bypass journals’ paywalls.
-The rules changed on archiving journal articles in the past five years, enabling authors to store their publications on their open-access university research databases.
+The rules changed for archiving journal articles in the past five years, enabling authors to store their publications on their open-access university research databases.
 Google scholar’s search engine looks through all of these databases and provides direct links to millions of these scholarly articles for free.
 Up until 5 years ago, it would have cost you money for most of these articles.

 This means that even if you’ve searched your university database you should always search Google Scholar as well.
 You’ll find a much wider range of relevant articles.
 When searching through google scholar, use topic keywords to find scholarly articles relevant to your topic.
 Let’s say you’ve been asked to write an essay on theories of nursing.
 You Can simply type nursing theory into Google Scholar: